BandLab Technologies: History

 BandLab Technologies was founded in 2015 by Kuok Meng Ru and Steve Skillings.
 Kuok was a Singaporean mathematics graduate from Cambridge University who is the son of agribusiness conglomerate Wilmar International's billionaire founder and CEO Kuok Khoon Hong, and Skillings was the developer of the JamHub audio mixer.
-Kuok was also the owner of music retailer Swee Lee, acquired in 2012.
-BandLab Technologies' first product, a Cloud Digital Audio Workstation (DAW) called BandLab, was released in November.
+Kuok is also the owner of music retailer Swee Lee, acquired in 2012.
+BandLab Technologies' first product, a Cloud Digital Audio Workstation (DAW) called BandLab, was released in November 2015.

 In July 2016, the company acquired Composr, an iOS app for recording audio and making music.
 The app and its users were integrated into BandLab.
 In September, the company acquired MONO Creators Inc, an American manufacturer of instrument cases, straps and accessories.
-Also in September, BandLab Technologies acquired 49% of iconic American music magazine Rolling Stone from publisher Wenner Media.
+Also in September, BandLab Technologies acquired 49% of American music magazine Rolling Stone from publisher Wenner Media.

 In September 2017, the company acquired Chew.tv, a video streaming service for DJs.
 The service was renamed Chew By BandLab, and was integrated into BandLab's web platform.
 Also in September, the company signed a sales and marketing partnership with Heritage Guitars.
 In November, the company announced it was relaunching the Harmony Company guitar and Teisco musical instrument brand names.

 In February 2018, BandLab Technologies acquired digital audio workstation Sonar from musical instrument company Gibson, after Gibson acquired and closed Sonar's developer, parent Cakewalk.
 Sonar was renamed Cakewalk by BandLab.
 In October, the company acquired brands including The Guitar Magazine and MusicTech from UK-based publisher Anthem Publishing.

 In January 2019, BandLab Technologies sold its 49% stake in Rolling Stone to American publishing company Penske Media.
 In May, the company bought the music publications NME and Uncut from United Kingdom publisher TI Media.
 In August, the company announced that it was integrating its livestreaming service Chew into BandLab and renaming it as BandLab Live.

 In July 2020, the company released BandLab Albums, software for digital distribution for independent artists.
 In October 2020, the company reported that 22 million people were using the BandLab app.
 In March 2021, BandLab Technologies reported that there were 30 million people using the app.

 In November 2021, BandLab acquired DIY artist services platform ReverbNation for an undisclosed sum.

 In December 2021, the company announced a new parent company, Caldecott Music Group.
 Caldecott Music Group (CMG) oversees three divisions: BandLab Technologies (technology and software), NME Networks (media), and Vista Musical Instruments (manufacturing, retail, and distribution).

 In February 2023, it was announced BandLab had acquired the beat marketplace company, Airbit.